 Lake Hawea DOC campground is situated on the shore of Lake Hawea in Hawea Recreation Reserve.
 Want to camp at a beautiful lake but don’t like the crowds of Wanaka?
 Lake Hawea is a great choice.

 It’s a medium-sized campsite with lots of space for tents and vans alike.
-There’s a cooking and picnic shelter, picnic tables, flush toilets and tap water.
+There is cooking and picnic shelter, picnic tables, flush toilets, and tap water.
 Most space is available in a large open area, where the communal facilities are, but there’s also ample opportunity to pitch your tent or park your van in a little more sheltered area by the forest or on the gravel of the lake’s shore.

 I enjoyed staying at Lake Hawea.
 The facilities make it a very comfortable campground, and you’ve got the best of both worlds: a beautiful lake minus the crowds, plus forest and nature walks, not too far from Wanaka and its attractions.
 The only downside is that it may be a little noisy if you camp too close to the shore due to the motorised boats which are allowed on this lake.

 This is the only Department of Conservation campsite in the bigger Wanaka area that’s not right next to a state highway.
 Other DOC options include Cameron Flat and Boundary Creek.
 They’re just off of SH6 right next to the busy road but do make for really nice short-term or picnic rest stops.